 Some ideas for what to add to your background:

 Add a loop/swirl in a contrasting color, and then adjust the opacity so it blends.
 This is a fast, easy way to add texture and interest to a background.
 It’s similar to using a stencil, or swirling a paintbrush through a damp background.
-It also creates a lot of movement!
+It also creates a lot of movement on the page

 Add scribbles and doodles.
-Sometimes digital art can look too mechanical, or obviously Photoshopped.
-Adding in doodles gives a junk journal more of a handmade look, which can keep it from looking too much like it was made on a computer.
+Sometimes digital art can look too mechanical, or obviously “Photoshopped.”
+Adding in doodles gives your junk journal page more of a handmade look.
 Ironically, Canva has many doodle elements available in its image library, and you can find lots more on sites like Pixabay.

 It’s also easy to make your own doodle elements and then digitize them for your digital junk journals.
 That’s a really fun way to personalize your art even more.